-The ICAV, a new corporate vehicle designed for Irish investment funds, now sits alongside the public limited company (plc).
+The ICAV, a corporate vehicle designed for Irish investment funds, sits alongside the public limited company (plc).
 It provides a tailormade corporate fund vehicle for both UCITS and AIFs.
 The ICAV allows a new form of corporate vehicle for funds whose purpose is to minimise the administrative complexity and cost of establishing and maintaining collective investment schemes in Ireland.
-As a bespoke piece of legislation, it was drafted with the specific needs of investment funds in mind, and will have the advantage that it will not be impacted by amendments to certain pieces of company legislation that are targeted at trading companies.
+As a bespoke piece of legislation, it was drafted with the specific needs of investment funds in mind, and has the advantage that it is not impacted by amendments to certain pieces of company legislation that are targeted at trading companies.
 The legislation also includes a mechanism for non-Irish investment companies to migrate into Ireland and become an ICAV as part of a single process.
-The new vehicle now sits alongside Unit Trust, the Common Contractual Fund and the Investment Limited Partnership as existing set-up options, while an additional benefit includes the ability to elect “check the box” classification for US investors.
+The ICAV sits alongside Unit Trust, the Common Contractual Fund and the Investment Limited Partnership as existing set-up options, while an additional benefit includes the ability to elect “check the box” classification for US investors.

 The Packages Retail and Insurance Based Investment Products (PRIIPS) legislation is expected to see the UCITS Key Investor Information Document (KIID) phased out and replaced with a new Key Information Document (KID) for all so-called PRIIPs products, which include UCITS funds, unit linked life insurance products and structured products.

 Under the proposals, a new KIID would be introduced removing the UCITS exemption - a measure that would create a level playing field between UCITS funds and other investment products.
 The new three page document will include basic information about the product, its expected risk and return and the overall cost of the investments.

 The PRIIPs KID came into effect in January 2018.